Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Introduction

 obtained by skeletal filtration of the geometric realization.

 To compute the $E^2$-page, it is necessary to understand the structure of the mod $p$ homology of spectral Lie algebras.
-In \cite{behrens}, Behrens constructed Dyer-Lashof-type unary operations $\Q^j$ of degree $j-1$ on the mod 2 homology of spectral Lie algebras and determined the relations among these operations.
-Building on the work of Behrens, Antol\'{i}n-Camarena \cite{omar} showed that the structure of the mod 2 homology of spectral Lie algebras is parametrized by a monad $\Lie_{\R}$.
+In \cite{behrens}, Behrens constructed Dyer-Lashof-type unary operations $\Q^j$ of degree $j-1$ on the mod 2 homology of connective spectral Lie algebras and determined the relations among these operations.
+Building on the work of Behrens, Antol\'{i}n-Camarena \cite{omar} identified the monad $\Lie_{\R}$ that parametrizes natural operations on the mod 2 homology of spectral Lie algebras.
 An algebra over $\Lie_{\R}$ is an unstable module over the algebra $\R$ of Behrens' operations, along with a shifted Lie algebra structure such that brackets of operations always vanish and the self-bracket on an element $x$ is identified with the bottom nonvanishing operation $\Q_0:=\Q^{|x|}$ on $x$.
 Following their approach, Kjaer \cite{kjaer} constructed Dyer-Lashof-type unary operations $\overline{\beta^\epsilon Q^j}$ on the mod $p$ homology of spectral Lie algebras for $p>2$ and proved that brackets of operations always vanish.
-However, he did not identify the relations among the unary operations, so the structure map of the monad $\Lie_{\R}$ parametrizing operations on the mod $p$ homology of spectral Lie algebras is not fully understood.
+Konovalov \cite{konovalov} computed the relations among unary operations by studying differentials in an algebraic Goodwillie spectral sequence and thus determined the entire structure of operations in the odd primary case.